 PUBLIC PROTECTOR: ADV.
 BUSISIWE MKHWEBANE

-OUTA CHALLENGES THE PUBLIC PROTECTOR ADV.
-BUSISIWE MKHWEBANE
+OUTA CHALLENGES THE PUBLIC PROTECTOR ADVOCATE BUSISIWE MKHWEBANE

 The Organisation Undoing Tax Abuse has submitted to Parliament copies of all the negative court findings against the Public Protector, to back up our earlier complaint.

 In June 2019, OUTA petitioned Parliament for an inquiry into the Public Protector’s conduct and competence.
 More than 21 000 people signed a petition supporting OUTA's decision to take action.